WHAT YOU SHOULD KNOW:

 - Comfort your child.
 Keep him warm and calm.
 Crying can make his cough worse and breathing more difficult.
 Have your child rest as much as possible.

 - Give your child liquids as directed.
 Offer your child small amounts of room temperature liquids every hour.
-Ask your child's PHP how much to give your child.
+Ask your child's healthcare provider how much to give your child.

 - Use a cool mist humidifier in your child's room.
 This may also make it easier for your child to breathe and help decrease his cough.